Today's Articles

 Their independent daughter joined the Second Baptist Church and excelled in school.
 Dulin graduated cum laude from South Bend Central High School during World War I. and Indiana State Teachers College with a B.S. and studied at Western Reserve in Cleveland and Indiana University extension.
 She taught one year in Terra Haute and thirty-seven years in Indianapolis, Indiana.

-After her marriage, she was Grand Epistoleus, Grand Tamiochus, and Financial Consultant and received various awards and honors for her Sorority, Sigma Gamma Rho.
-Plaques are awarded in Redford’s name at each Boule for exhibits for chapter achievements.
+After her marriage, she was Grand Epistoleus, Grand Tamiochus, and Financial Consultant.
+She received various awards and honors for her Sorority, Sigma Gamma Rho.
+Plaques are awarded in Redford’s name for exhibits and chapter achievements at each Boule.
 Ms. Dulin herself received various awards and honors from Sigma Gamma Rho.
 She enrolled at Indiana State Teachers College (now Indiana State University).
 After graduating, the confident young woman entered Butler College in the early 1920s.
 She eventually earned her master’s degree in education in 1939.
 She titled her master’s thesis “Student Government in the Elementary Schools of Indianapolis.”

 Redford continued to enroll in continuing education courses at Western Reserve University in Cleveland, Ohio, and the Indiana University extension campus in Indianapolis.
 Soror Redford taught in Indiana and served students for nearly forty years.
 First, she taught in Terre Haute, the home of her alma mater, Indiana State Teachers College.
 Then, she relocated to Indianapolis, where she did her graduate work and taught in the public school system.

 Like her sorority sisters, Redford loved education.
-She taught school for thirty-seven years in Indianapolis before retiring in the late 1960s.
+She taught for thirty-seven years in Indianapolis before retiring in the late 1960s.
 For most of her career, Soror Redford taught at the Hazel Hart Hendricks School, Indianapolis Public School No. 37.
-Near the end, Soror Redford was a school principal.
+Near the end, she was a school principal.
 Hattie Mae Annette Dulin Redford died in 1990.

 To become a High School Teacher